vtexdocs/help-center-content/docs/announcements/en/new-mandatory-attribute-for-products-sent-to-mercado-libre.md

 author: 46G4yHIZerH7B9Jo0Iw5KI
 slug: new-mandatory-attribute-for-products-sent-to-mercado-libre
 legacySlug: new-mandatory-attribute-for-products-sent-to-mercado-libre
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Products in the Cell phones category in Mercado Libre must have the new mandatory attribute
+announcementSynopsisEN: 'Products in the Cell phones category in Mercado Libre must have the new mandatory attribute'
 ---

 When a VTEX store integrated with Mercado Livre wants to [send products](https://help.vtex.com/en/tracks/configurar-integracao-do-mercado-livre--2YfvI3Jxe0CGIKoWIGQEIq/5XNeiye4rS4oao2MueSUeA) to the marketplace catalog, it must map the categories and attributes of these products.